lgiorcelli-peya/interview-kata-rpg/kata-rpg/README.md

     - Damage is subtracted from Health
     - When damage received exceeds current Health, Health becomes 0 and the character dies

-1. A Character can Heal a Character.
+1. A RPGCharacter can Heal a RPGCharacter.
     - Dead characters cannot be healed
     - Healing cannot raise health above 1000

 ## Iteration Two ##

-1. A Character cannot Deal Damage to itself.
+1. A RPGCharacter cannot Deal Damage to itself.

-1. A Character can only Heal itself.
+1. A RPGCharacter can only Heal itself.

 1. When dealing damage:
     - If the target is 5 or more Levels above the attacker, Damage is reduced by 50%